olguinc/SDET-Test-2/README.md

 ------------
 You will need to clone the repository and build the solution in your private Github.
 Once you are finished, please send a Zip file with the solution.

-Please do not upload solution to your public Github repository, only send a Zip with the solution.

 Implementation deadline is 1 week.
 Please let us know the time that you spent to achieve the task.